The Brand Action Gap: Knowing but not acting is costing your business

 You compete on price, not value

-Without clear differentiation, you lose leverage.
-Sales conversations default to features and cost rather than value and fit.
-Discounting becomes the path to conversion because there’s nothing else compelling customers to choose you.
+Without clear differentiation, you have no leverage.
+Your sales conversations become about features and cost rather than value and fit.
+You’re forced to discount to win business because there’s nothing else compelling customers to choose you.
+Every deal becomes a negotiation on price rather than a decision about fit.

 Your customer experience is inconsistent